 MacLeod designed two murals during her stay, one which demonstrated simple low-tech models and techniques for gathering and reusing water, applicable for various places in the world, including desert climates.
 Another mural demonstrated the many ways any household can make use of the gently used water from our home, known as greywater, which was only recently made a legal practice in Colorado in 2015.
 Both murals may move forward in the future, with local volunteers looped into the design process, and Macleod will be working remotely to gain the needed approvals.
 She also sewed and gifted a fabric art piece with the words “Harvest the Rain” to local Paonia High School students and their environmental sciences teacher.

 Gratitude for Community Support

 We are so grateful to all the volunteers, visitors, and passionate art makers who helped make our inaugural symposium a success.
 We had bumps in the road, and difficulties connecting some aspects of these projects across rural community divisions, yet we are nourished by the affirmative feedback from much of our audience, and know that we have helped some people consider issues in new ways.

-Learn more about Elsewhere Studios programs and events, including a variety of short and long term artist residencies (at sliding-scale costs), by visiting their website and following them on Instagram and Facebook.
+Elsewhere Studios plans to continue creating space for these critical conversations to happen, and to supporting connections and collaboration between artists and communties.
+Elsewhere hosts a wide variety programs and events, including short and long term artist residencies (at sliding-scale costs).
+You can get involved by visiting their website and following them on Instagram and Facebook.